Age of consent in Asia: Japan

-In 2020, a group of university students submitted a petition to the government to raise the national age of consent under the Penal Code to 16.

 Jordan

-The age of consent in Jordan is set at 16, regardless of gender and/or sexual orientation, according to the country's penal code.
+The age of consent in Jordan is set at 18 years old, regardless of gender and/or sexual orientation, according to the country's penal code.

 Kazakhstan

 The age of consent in Kazakhstan is 16, according to article 122 of the Crime Criminal Code.

 Article 122.
 Sexual Intercourse and Other Actions of a Sexual Character with a Person Under Sixteen Years of Age Sexual intercourse, sodomy, or lesbianism or other acts of sexual nature, with a person who did not reach sixteen years of age, the guilty party being aware of that fact, shall be punished by restriction of freedom for a period up to three years, or by detention under arrest for a period up to six months, or deprivation of freedom for a period up to five years.

 Kuwait

 Sexual activity outside marriage is illegal in Kuwait.
-The marriageable age is 15 for girls and 17 for boys.
+The marriageable age is 17 for boys, and 15 for girls.